StratosphereLabs/stratosphere-ui/src/components/DatePicker/DatePicker.md

 };
 ```

+## Selection behavior

+- `single` closes the popover as soon as a date is picked.
+- `datetime` keeps it open after the date is picked so that the time can be set, and closes on **Done**.
+The time defaults to midnight and is kept when another date is picked.

+  `min` and `max` are date bounds, so the earliest and latest day stay selectable, and a time of day on either bound restricts that day only - `max="2013-08-20T17:00"` allows all of August 20 up to 17:00.
+Midnight is read as a date-only bound, since that is what `'2013-08-20'` and `new Date(2013, 7, 20)` both resolve to, which keeps them meaning the whole day.
+The time field is bounded natively, so the browser validates it and its steppers stop at the bound, and a time carried over from another day is clamped into the bounds of the day it lands on.

+- `range` needs two clicks: the first sets the start, the second sets the end and closes the popover.
+Clicking a day before the start flips the range around, and clicking the start again clears it.
+Two months are shown side by side when the screen is wide enough for them.
+- `month` closes the popover as soon as a month is picked.

 ## Calendar

 `Calendar` is the controlled calendar used inside `DatePicker`, and can be rendered on its own - for example inline in a filter panel: